 One of the biggest influences on the US banking system, the financial sector, and even the economy as a whole is the Federal Reserve.
-Understanding how and why it functions can help you understand major market moves and make more-informed money decisions.
 Read on to learn more about what the Federal Reserve does and how it can affect the economy and your money.

 What is the Federal Reserve?

-The Fed uses several tools, which work together to accomplish its goals.
+The Fed uses several tools that work together to accomplish its goals.